- What is a Lipoma?

 With all of this talk about surgical removal, you may be thinking about what the price of this operation may be.
 Depending on the type of operation that is necessary for your companion, it can range from $200 to $1000.
 Easy surgical removals often cost between $300 and $500, whereas a more challenging or extensive operation can cost $1000.

-Although Dog lipomas are not inherently bad or harmful for your canine, it is still not something that you can take lightly as it can result in a harmful and cancerous tumor.
+Although Dog lipomas are benign and not inherently harmful for your canine, it is still not something that you can take lightly as it can result in a harmful and cancerous tumor.
+Best practice is to keep and eye on it's growth and how fast it grows and keep in contact with your vet to monitor this situation.